5everin/WorelyNoise/README.md

 Now works with any N value but is capped at N=64.
-Also added an option to use an alternate noise formula made up by me (though Im sure its not original) It needs N to be <>2 and produces cobblestone or bubble like patterns at low n values.
+Also added an option to use an alternate noise formula made up by me (though Im sure its not original) It needs N to be <>2 and produces cobblestone or bubble(see below) like patterns at low n values.

 Formula is: take the positive of the following (n1-(max n/2))+ (n1-max n)